Track rod ends are a small yet essential part of your vehicle’s steering system.

 In these cases, you should only attempt a track rod end replacement if you are an experienced mechanic.

-How Much Does a Track Rod End Cost?
+How Much Does a Track Rod End Replacement Cost?

-A track rod end replacement can cost around £100, with 1 to 2 hours of labour needed to install one.
+A track rod end replacement costs around £100, with 1 to 2 hours of labour needed to install one.

 The part itself can cost around £30, though different makes and models use different parts so the cost can vary.